 This begins with developing a challenging and attractive vision for the entire company.
 What is the organization aiming to achieve?
 Involve employees in the process to gain buy-in to the results.

 Then turn this vision into a long-term strategy for its achievement, defining transformation.
 Explain timescales and what will need to change at a high-level for it to succeed.
 Focus on the benefits of transformation for all and how everyone is involved.
-This strategy can then be turned into concrete actions that support cultural change, such as training for managers on transformational leadership techniques and re-organizing structures so that they best align with company needs.
+This strategy can then be turned into concrete actions that support cultural change, such as transformational leadership training for managers and re-organizing structures so that they best align with company needs.

 Finally, measure progress, both through assessing the performance of transformational leaders and by collecting more general feedback on areas for improvement from all employees.